 And so, we drove off to another typical hometown spot for us, maybe to make up for our change in scenery for coffee.
 The three of us go to the Planting Fields Arboretum on breezy summer days, so that we can look at flowers while we talk.
 There was more to see there than at Caumsett, which was reserved for days spent at Cold Spring Harbor and when we secretly hoped to see horses.
 Sometimes, Michelle would pick up egg sandwiches for us, and we’d eat lunch on the wooden tables and benches before heading deep into the arboretum.
 The sandwiches were great, but watching the crows eye them was less than ideal.

-Walking into a greenhouse in the middle of December was like entering some kind of foreign land, and the heat moved from my feet to my heart.
+Walking into a greenhouse in the middle of December was like entering some kind of foreign land.
 We laughed at strangely shaped cacti and talked about how bad we were at following the rules, stretching out our fingers to touch the plants gingerly, as if rails were guarding them.
 After exploring all the little rooms with their house plants and orchids, we entered the hall, which was filled with red and yellow poinsettias that from far away looked like tapestries.
 Palm trees fanned out against the ceiling, and a balsam stood in the center of all the bloom, decorated in lights and ribbons.
 I dragged my finger across one of the poinsettias, and it felt like satin.

 Once we finished admiring the tree, we walked around a bend we hadn’t seen.
-I followed Christa and her orange checkered jacket, the vintage one she’d bought only a week before.
+I followed Christa and her orange checkered jacket, the one she thrifted the week before.
 From a corner in my mind, I recognized a strange new uncertainty – I didn’t know when we’d be together at the Planting Fields after this.